vishipayyallore/blazorwasm-apim-api-sql-redis/README.md

 To be done

-## Books Web Blazor WASM [Static Web Apps]
+## Books Web Blazor WASM
-Books store Blazor Web Assembly is deployed to Azure Static Web Apps.
+Books store Blazor Web Assembly is deployed to Azure App Service Web Apps.

 ### Books Web .NET 5
 To be done